jeffreycwitt/pl399/docs/03-from-orality-to-literacy.md

 The spoken word is alive, but the written word is dead.

-{:.question}
+{:.rquestion}
 Ong acknowledges this, but also thinks there is a paradox hidden within this truth, p.
 81. What paradox does he have in mind here?
 Can you find it in the text?

-{:.answer}
+{:#the-paradox-lies}
->p.
-81: "the deadness of the text, its removal from the living human lifeworld, its rigid visual fixity, assures its endurance its potential for being resurrected into limitless living contexts by a potentially infinite number of living readers"
+> p.
+81: "The paradox lies in the fact that the deadness of the text, its removal from the living human lifeworld, its rigid visual fixity, assures its endurance its potential for being resurrected into limitless living contexts by a potentially infinite number of living readers" <span class="citation" data-reading="MKVLEEA6" data-annotation="https://hyp.is/I2SLVtXPEeq1JFO96pSkHw"/>

 Surprisingly (and perhaps paradoxically) it is precisely the deadness of this text that makes it possible for its entrance into a plurality of new contexts.